breezy-weather/breezy-weather/docs/HOMEPAGE.md

 Just like daily forecast, hourly is made of the same tabs called trends.
 Order of hourly trends can be changed in settings.

-For each trend, the hour of the week is shown on top of each column.
+For each trend, the hour is shown on top of each column.
 If it is the first hour listed or if it midnight, the subtitle will be highlighted.

+Only the next 24 hours are displayed at most.

 The number of columns shown at once depends on your display size and font scale.